Outreach and advocacy resources to reach decision makers

 An array of brochures, fact sheets, videos, and a dedicated website is available to help Reading Recovery advocates reach decision makers.
 The theme of the campaign—“I’m a Reflection of You”—is a reminder that administrator decisions matter greatly and that Reading Recovery makes a critical difference in the life of a struggling beginning reader.

-Log in to access more resources for getting started, customizable letters and brochures, and PowerPoint presentations in the RRCNA Members Only section.
+Log in to access more resources for getting started, customizable letters and brochures, and PowerPoint presentations in the RRCNA Members Only Resource Center.

 School resources for planning and sustaining Reading Recovery implementation